To set up your FormsIntel configuration for HubSpot, you need the following:

 - Match field: The match field is the field that FormsIntel will use to match the contact and company data.
 This is always the field that contains the email address.

-- Filled field: These are the fields that will be filled in by FormsIntel enrichment.
+- Filled field: These are the fields that will be filled in by FormsIntel enrichment but will NOT be unhidden if not filled.

 - Do not make these fields required - if they are required but FormsIntel cannot fill them in, that will impact the form submission process.